 Persons Entitled to Use the Textbook Center

-Students currently enrolled for on-campus courses pay textbook rental via Segregated Fees Part B. The segregated fees for textbook rental are listed as Part B on a student's tuition statement.
-Books are to be returned to the Textbook Center at the end of each session.
+Students currently enrolled for courses pay for textbook rental via Segregated Fees Part B, as listed on student tuition statements.
+All books are to be returned to the Textbook Center at the end of each session.
 Should a student have an independent study or an incomplete, it is the student's responsibility, not the instructor's, to advise the Textbook Center of the student's need to keep their books past the due date.

 Persons Not Entitled to Use the Textbook Center

-Students who have opted-out of textbook rental (must apply each semester), students enrolled in the Distance Education Program, the Continuing Education Program, the Adult Education Program (AE), the Cross-Categorized Special Education Licensure Program (CC), the Educational Administration Certification Program (AE), the English Language Learning Teacher Licensure Program (ELL), the Reading Specialist/Reading Teacher Programs (RE), and the Education Abroad Program do not pay textbook rental fees and are not entitled to check out books from the Textbook Center.
-Find more information for textbook information on Distance Education courses.
+Students who have opted-out of textbook rental (must apply each semester) and students enrolled in the Continuing Education Program, Adult Education Program (AE), Educational Administration Certification Program (AE), English Language Learning Teacher Licensure Program (ELL), and Education Abroad Program do not pay textbook rental fees and are not entitled to check out books from the Textbook Center.

-Students are responsible for books checked out to them and will be billed for damaged, lost, or stolen books.
+Students are responsible for books/materials checked out to them and bear the responsibility of the return of the materials and for replacement if the materials are lost, stolen, or damaged.
 This also includes other items such as DVDs, CDs, etc. that come with the books.
-Students are responsible for re-shelving their books upon return.
-Books that are not shelved in the proper location will be billed a $3.00 per book restock fee.

 Students returning books in damaged condition, excluding normal wear, will be billed.
 The student pays a minimum penalty of $5.00.
 As the amount of damage increases, the penalty increases at the discretion of the Textbook Center manager.
 The penalty is based on the estimated time to repair the book.
 If damage is extensive, the full price of the book is due.

 Damages include, but are not limited to: liquid (rain, snow, coffee, juice, etc.), fire (scorched), chemical spills, teeth marks (rodents, pets, children, etc.).
-It is STRONGLY recommended NOT to place water bottles and fruit in backpacks.
-Doing so could cause damage to books.
+It is strongly recommended not to place water bottles and fruit in backpacks, as doing so could cause damage to books.
 If liquid damage happens, the entire cost of the damaged books will be due.
 The Textbook Center encourages students to utilize the reusable bags provided by the Textbook Center to line their backpacks.